Acylindrical hyperbolicity of cubical small-cancellation groups: Introduction

 \section{Introduction}

-A cubical presentation of a group is a natural high-dimensional generalization of both a ``classical'' and a ``graphical'' presentation of a group in terms of generators and relators.
-The theory of cubical presentations, and especially the cubical small-cancellation theory developed by Wise~\cite[Section 3]{Wise:QCH}, has begun to play a significant role in geometric group theory following spectacular solutions of the virtual Haken conjecture by Agol and of Baumslag's conjecture on one-relator groups with torsion by Wise.
-Topologically, a \emph{classical presentation} of a group $G$ consists of a wedge $X$ of circles and a collection of combinatorial immersions $Y_i\to X$ of circles so that the \emph{presentation complex} $X^*$ formed from $X$ by coning off the various $Y_i$ satisfies $\pi_1X^*\cong G$.
+A cubical presentation of a group is a high-dimensional generalization of both a ``classical'' and a ``graphical'' presentation of a group in terms of generators and relators.
+Cubical presentations, and the cubical small cancellation theory developed by Wise~\cite[Section 3]{Wise:QCH}, plays a significant role in geometric group theory, following spectacular solutions of the virtual Haken conjecture by Agol and of Baumslag's conjecture on one-relator groups with torsion by Wise.

+A \emph{classical presentation} of a group $G$ consists of a wedge $X$ of circles and a collection of combinatorial immersions $Y_i\to X$ of circles so that the \emph{presentation complex} $X^*$ formed from $X$ by coning off the various $Y_i$ satisfies $\pi_1X^*\cong G$.
 The $1$--skeleton $\cay(X^*)$ of the universal cover $\widetilde X^*$ of $X^*$ is a Cayley graph of $G$ with respect to the generating set implicit in the choice of $X$.
 A \emph{graphical presentation} is a natural generalization of this: $X$ is allowed to be an arbitrary graph, and each $Y_i\to X$ becomes an immersion of graphs.

-In~\cite{Wise:QCH}, it is observed that allowing even more flexibility in the choice of $X$ can lead to more tractable ``presentations'' for a given group.
-This leads to the notion of a \emph{cubical presentation}: $X$ is now a nonpositively-curved cube complex and each $Y_i$ is a connected nonpositively-curved cube complex equipped with a local isometry $Y_i\to X$.
-The presentation complex $X^*$ is defined analogously, and there is a \emph{generalized Cayley graph} $\cay(X^*)$ which is the cubical part of the universal cover of $X^*$, i.e. the cover of $X$ corresponding to $\kernel (\pi_1X\to\pi_1X^*)$.
-The analogy with classical presentations is clear: the cube complex $X$ is a kind of ``high-dimensional generating set'', the CAT(0) cube complex $\widetilde X$ is the ``high-dimensional tree'' taking the place of the free group on the generating set in the classical case, and $\cay(X^*)$ corresponds to a Cayley graph.
-The advantage is that some of the complication of the group has been ``stored'' in the organized, tractable cubical structure of $X$, leaving us to worry only about the interactions between the various $Y_i$, and between each $Y_i$ and the cubical structure of $X$.
+In~\cite{Wise:QCH}, it is observed that allowing even more flexibility in the choice of $X$ leads to more tractable ``presentations''.
+This leads to the notion of a \emph{cubical presentation} (see Section~\ref{sec:cubical_pres}): $X$ is now a connected nonpositively curved cube complex and each $Y_i$ is a connected nonpositively curved cube complex equipped with a local isometry $Y_i\to X$.
+The presentation complex $X^*$ is defined analogously, and there is a \emph{generalized Cayley graph} $\cay(X^*)$ which is the cubical part of the universal cover of $X^*$.
+The analogy with classical presentations is: the cube complex $X$ is a kind of ``high-dimensional generating set'', the CAT(0) cube complex $\widetilde X$ is the ``high-dimensional tree'' taking the place of the free group on the generating set in the classical case, and $\cay(X^*)$ corresponds to a Cayley graph.